For loop: Example

 Here, if the input is apple, the output will be elppa.

 Additional semantics and constructs

 Use as infinite loops

-This C-style for-loop is commonly the source of an infinite loop since the fundamental steps of iteration are completely in the control of the programmer.
-In fact, when infinite loops are intended, this type of for-loop can be used (with empty expressions), such as:
+A loop turns into an infinite loop when its condition never becomes false.
+This means the loop keeps running endlessly because it either doesn’t have a proper stopping condition, the termination condition is never met, or the loop is repeatedly instructed to restart from the beginning.
+This C-style for loop is commonly the source of an infinite loop since the fundamental steps of iteration are completely in the control of the programmer.
+When infinite loops are intended, this type of for loop can be used (with empty expressions), such as: